cessen/psychopath/README.md

 # PsychoBlend

-Included in the repository is an addon for [Blender](http://www.blender.org) called "PsychoBlend" that lets you used Psychopath for rendering in Blender.
+Included in the repository is an addon for [Blender](http://www.blender.org) called "PsychoBlend" that lets you use Psychopath for rendering in Blender.
-However, most Blender features are not yet supported because Psychopath doesn't support them yet.
+However, most Blender features are not yet supported because Psychopath itself doesn't support them yet.

 If you have any trouble getting the addon working, please feel free to file an issue and I'll try to troubleshoot/fix it as I have time!